ElanShudnow/AzureCode/README.md

-# AzurePS
+# AzureCode
-A place to share all the Azure PowerShell Scripts I am writing.
+A place to share all the Azure Code I am writing.
+This includes PowerShell, Terraform, ARM, Bicep, Ansible, etc...

+## PowerShell

 | Script | Description | Link |
 | --------------- | --------------- | --------------- |